finanalyst/raku-pod-render/Pod2HTML.md

 This allows a developer to use the compiler option `--doc=HTML` together with her own templates.
 Note that css must also be provided explicitly in the `head-block` template.

+# Extract Pod in a Module to README.md
+The utility function `Extractor.raku` is provided to take POD6 in input sources and turn it into a .md file (eg., for a github `README.md`).
+So now, a Module can be written using in-code POD6 and this can be extracted into a `README.md` file with `Extractor.raku`.

+`Extractor.raku` depends on `GTK::Simple`, which in turns requires the `GTK-3.0) library to be installed (see installation documentation of C<GTK::Simple>.
+The C<html> files use the default templates, or templates in a C<html-templates.raku> file in the current working directory. `

 # Exported Subroutines
 Two functions are exported to provide backwards compatibility with legacy Pod::To::HTML module.
 They map onto the methods described above.